KernFerm/FlushDNSCache/README.md

-# Flush DNS Batch Script
+# Flush DNS Batch Script  OR RUN THE .EXE OF FLUSHDNS

 This is a simple batch script for Windows that flushes the DNS resolver cache.